hlandau/svcutils/README.md

     does not work on Linux);

-  * systemd, a package for detecting whether systemd is in use and sending status messages to it, in a way that works in a chroot.
+  * systemd, a package for detecting whether systemd is in use and sending status messages to it, in a way that works in a chroot;

+  * caps, a package for detecting and dropping capabilities on Linux;

+  * dupfd, a package for duplicating file descriptors to a target file descriptor number, which irons out some differences between different \*NIX platforms.

 ## Licence